 Crystallography is the most powerful method for determining the atomic three dimensional structures of large biological molecules.
-The technique provides valuable information used to direct research projects throughout the College, where groups use X-ray crystallography to link protein structure with function and rational drug design.
+The technique provides valuable information used to direct research projects throughout the School, where groups use X-ray crystallography to link protein structure with function and rational drug design.

 The X-ray crystallography Facility is funded by the Wellcome Trust.